Light Rail Transit

 The line will travel 13 miles northwest of downtown Minneapolis.
 The train will travel from Target Field Station in downtown Minneapolis through Golden Valley before heading north along the Burlington Northern Santa Fe Railroad corridor into Robbinsdale, Crystal and the 63rd Avenue station in Brooklyn Park.
 From there, the trail will move onto West Broadway Avenue through Brooklyn Park before ending north of Trunk Highway 610 at the Oak Grove Parkway station.

-The route includes 11 LRT stations with five stations in Brooklyn Park, which include:
+The route includes eleven LRT stations, with five stations in Brooklyn Park:

 The line is expected to carry 27,000 riders daily by 2030.

 Once complete, it will connect the region's northwest communities to:

 Future LRT on the METRO Green Line extension (Southwest LRT)

 Bus rapid transit on the METRO Red Line

 Local and express bus routes